Application Metrics

 Performance metrics of applications hosted on Scalingo are gathered and accessible on the web dashboard.
 Just head to the Metrics tab of your application to see charts of these key metrics.

 This page contains two main parts: application charts and containers charts.
 The viewing period is adjustable to 3h, 12h, 24h, 48h and 72h in the past.
-An attempt to autodetect the local timezone is done but it is configurable.

 Application Charts